mwensveen-nl/GeoCaching_AddToLists/README.md

 # GeoCaching_AddToLists

-Tempermonkey script to add a geocache to a number of lists with one click
+Tempermonkey script to add a geocache to a default lists (or more default lists) with one click

 ## Installation